jshahbazi/estee/README.md

 - **GET /food_trucks/{location_id}/applicant_fooditems**: Get details of a specific food truck along with its food items.
 - **GET /food_trucks/closest/**: Find the closest food trucks based on user's address.

-For detailed usage instructions and parameters for each endpoint, please refer to the API documentation.

 ## Data Source